High in the Himalayan mountains of Tibet, young monks must prove themselves in

 increase in thyroid production.
 The more intense the focus, the greater the

-9. As you continue with all of the above, focus on a stream of fire, moving from your
+amount of metabolic boosting hormone will be produced. - As you continue with all of the above, focus on a stream of fire, moving from your

 Hara (Japanese, a point a few inches below your belly button.)Up the front of your